 If available, bot analytics can help you learn where the conversation may be breaking down or where there may be trouble spots, such as unclear language.
 Look for click completion rate and where customer interaction drops; this is often a sign that something needs to be changed.

 With the right machine learning tools, your chatbot can analyze the feedback it gathers from users.
 This is critical information and gives you insight into what your customers want and need from your company.

 With this key information firmly in hand, you can build your marketing strategy to cater to your customer’s specific needs.

 Congratulations!
 You’ve now created an inbound marketing approach.

 It’s important not to forget, however, that running a bot is an iterative process of continuous improvement, whether it’s via human intervention or machine learning.
-Don’t assume you can fire and forget when it comes to launching a bot; plan for incremental improvements.
+Don’t assume you can fire and forget about launching a bot; plan for incremental improvements.

 Prepare your organization for disruption

 Automation can be scary, and people can get anxious if they feel like their job security is threatened.

 A famous study from a few years ago on the effects of automation on the workforce shows why employees have reason to be nervous: according to the study, after looking at 702 different occupations in the US, researchers found 47% of workers were at a high risk of having their work taken over by automation.

 The reality is probably less dire as it may take a while before AI and machine learning advance to the point where human jobs may be at risk.